hajekr/aurora-forecast/README.md

 - `IMAP_LOGIN` - login for IMAP (usually your email address)
 - `IMAP_PASSWORD` - password for IMAP (usually your email password)

+## How to improve
+Do you have any questions?

+Do you have any ideas for improvement?

+Feel free to [leave a comment](https://github.com/hajekr/aurora-forecast/issues/new) or open a pull request in [GitHub repo](https://github.com/hajekr/aurora-forecast).